Erik Spoelstra has one of the greatest NBA coaching resumes of all time. It’s time to give him some more respect.

-Once Reilly moved into the front office, it was Spoelstra’s time to shine.
+Once Riley moved into the front office, it was Spoelstra’s time to shine.

 He was already an NBA champion as he started year one, and did not look back.

-He filled his shelves with awards and accolades, and complied a career record of 523-363.
+He filled his shelves with awards and accolades, and has compiled a career record of 523-363.
 He’s won 59% of his regular season games and is the second-longest tenured coach (behind Popp) in the league.

-His teams have made the playoffs in eight of his 11 seasons.
-His career record in the playoffs is 71-47, winning 60% of his games.
+His teams have made the playoffs in nine of his 12 seasons.
+His career record in the playoffs is 82-50, winning 62% of his games.

-Let’s not forget Spoelstra also made four straight NBA Finals appearances in that time.
+Let’s not forget Spoelstra also made four straight NBA Finals appearances.

 This guy isn’t one of the greatest NBA coaches ever, but he is one of the forgotten greats.
 Think about what could’ve gone wrong for Spoelstra.